seanmcelroy/figment/README.md

 ```
 > new restaurant "Golden Corral"
-DONE: Schema restaurant created, and new instance Golden Corral created.
+Done: Schema restaurant created, and new instance Golden Corral created.
 ```

 Two entities are created: the schema 'restaurant' and the instance 'Golden Corral' which is a type of restaurant.
 To view the details of the new restaurant schema in interactive mode, you can "select" the schema and then "view" it.
+You'll also notice that the prompt changes from '>' to '(Golden Corral)>' which means that Golden Corral was selected automatically for you when you created it.
+But now, let's look at the schema 'restaurant' instead by selecting that and then 'view'ing it.

 ```
-> select restaurant
+(Golden Corral)> select restaurant
-DONE: Schema restaurant selected.
+Done: Schema restaurant selected.

 (restaurant)> view
-Instance    : restaurant
+Schema      : restaurant
-GUID        : b08d5e82-6a71-437d-9fd5-95915428d5d4
-Type        : Schema

 Description :
 Plural      :

 Properties  : (None)
 ```

-Notice when you select an item in jot's interactive mode, the prompt reflects what you have selected.

-Schemas have four primary attributes: the name, a randomly assigned GUID, an optional description, and a plural form.
+Schemas have some important attributes: the name, an optional description, and a plural form.
 The plural form allows you to view things of the type in interactive mode.
-So, if we set that Plural for restaurant to 'restaurants with this command:
+So, if we set that Plural for restaurant to 'restaurants' with this command:

 ```
-(restaurant)> set plural restaurants
+(restaurant)> plural restaurants
-DONE: restaurant saved.
+Done: restaurant saved.
+Plural keyword was '' but is now  'restaurants'.

 (restaurant)> ?
-Instance    : restaurant
+Schema      : restaurant
-GUID        : b08d5e82-6a71-437d-9fd5-95915428d5d4
-Type        : Schema

 Description :
 Plural      : restaurants